Posttraumatic Stress Disorder-Drug Treatment (PTSD-DT) Adaptive Platform Trial (APT)

 This program aims to support the development and maintenance of clinical trial infrastructure for the simultaneous and sequential testing of drug interventions to treat post-traumatic stress disorder (PTSD) in an adaptive platform trial (APT) design.
 The PTSD APT will test a minimum of two drugs versus a placebo in a platform design, which allows for replacement of drugs based on pre-defined rules for success or futility.
 Adaptive platform trials are often based on Bayesian statistical models with multiple features that improve trial efficiency and decision-making.
 The requirement for this program includes three focus areas.

-Project proposals are currently under evaluation.
-The research project award recipients will be selected from the Offerors who responded to MTEC’s Request for Project Proposals (MTEC 20-11-PTSD-DT).
+The research project award recipients were selected from the Offerors who responded to MTEC’s Request for Project Proposals (20-11-PTSD-DT).